-- 1) Learn the basic concepts, principles and classification of distillation operation, learn graphical solutions and able to formulate, solve and analyze continuous distillation problems, concept of azeotropic and extractive distillation, Basic understanding of various equipments to carryout distillation. - 2) Understand the basic concept, principles and applications of liquid-liquid extraction and solid-liquid extraction, basic understanding of various equipments to carryout liquid-liquid extraction and solid-liquid extraction. - 3) Understand the fundamental concepts, equilibrium, operation and analysis of adsorption operation, chromatography and ion-exchange separation processes, - 4) Understand the concept of membrane separation processes and their industrial applications. - 5) Understand the fundamentals of supercritical fluid extraction and their industrial applications.
+1) Learn the basic concepts, principles and classification of distillation operation, learn graphical solutions and able to formulate, solve and analyze continuous distillation problems, concept of azeotropic and extractive distillation, Basic understanding of various equipments to carryout distillation.

-Industrial Pollution and Control
+2) Understand the basic concept, principles and applications of liquid-liquid extraction and solid-liquid extraction, basic understanding of various equipments to carryout liquid-liquid extraction and solid-liquid extraction.

+3) Understand the fundamental concepts, equilibrium, operation and analysis of adsorption operation, chromatography and ion-exchange separation processes,

+4) Understand the concept of membrane separation processes and their industrial applications.

+5) Understand the fundamentals of supercritical fluid extraction and their industrial applications.

+Chemical Reaction Engineering

-1.4 Prerequisite: Diploma level Chemistry and Chemical Technology
+1.4 Prerequisite: Diploma level Mathematics & Chemistry

-1.5 Syllabus Committee Members: Dr. Bhaskar Jyoti Medhi, Dr. Anil Kumar Varma, Dr. Arun Kumar
+1.5 Syllabus Committee Members: Dr. Bhaskar Jyoti Medhi, Dr. Anil Kumar Varma, i) To understand and analyze reaction rate data to determine rate laws, and to use them to design chemical reactors.